apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 .. note::

-    Airflow uses `Scarf <https://about.scarf.sh/>`__ to collect basic telemetry data during operation.
+    Airflow uses `Scarf <https://about.scarf.sh/>`__ to collect basic usage data during operation.
-    Check the :ref:`Airflow telemetry FAQ <airflow-telemetry-faq>` for more information about the data collected and how to opt-out.
+    Check the :ref:`Usage data collection FAQ <usage-data-collection>` for more information about the data collected and how to opt-out.

 Troubleshooting
 '''''''''''''''